2023 Most Popular Ethnic, Culture & Gender Studies Bachelor's Degree Schools in Massachusetts

 Of the 31 students majoring in area, ethnic, culture, and gender studies at Williams, 19% are male and 81% are female.

-University of Massachusetts Amherst did quite well in this year’s ranking of the most popular places for area, ethnic, culture, and gender studies students to get a bachelor’s degree.
-It came in at #8 on the list.
-UMass Amherst is a very large public school located in the suburb of Amherst.
+With a ranking of #8, University of Massachusetts Amherst did quite well on this year’s most popular schools for area, ethnic, culture, and gender studies students working on their bachelor’s degree.
+UMass Amherst is a fairly large public school located in the suburb of Amherst.

 Of the 30 students majoring in area, ethnic, culture, and gender studies at UMass Amherst, 27% are male and 73% are female.

-Mount Holyoke College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree area, ethnic, culture, and gender studies programs.
+With a ranking of #9, Mount Holyoke College did quite well on this year’s most popular schools for area, ethnic, culture, and gender studies students working on their bachelor’s degree.
 Located in the large suburb of South Hadley, Mt.
-Holyoke is a private not-for-profit school with a small student population.
+Holyoke is a private not-for-profit college with a small student population.

-Wheaton College Massachusetts ranked #10 on this year’s Most Popular Ethnic, Culture & Gender Studies Bachelor’s Degree Schools in Massachusetts list.
+Wheaton College Massachusetts came in at #10 in this year’s edition of the Most Popular Ethnic, Culture & Gender Studies Bachelor’s Degree Schools in Massachusetts ranking.
 Located in the large suburb of Norton, Wheaton College Massachusetts is a private not-for-profit school with a small student population.

 Women make up 86% of the area, ethnic, culture, and gender studies majors at the school.